 This tutoring centre was built in 2016 by Rotary Burwood in partnership with the Methodist Church of Sri Lanka, and facilitated by HON.
 It supports the education of disadvantaged children in the remote community of Akkarayan, enabling them to gain access to the same facilities and opportunities as children in more well-supported city areas.
 There are currently over 200 children attending the centre, which is overseen by our partners on the ground (Child Action Lanka).
 Children are taught English, Maths, Science, Computers, Languages and Social Studies.
 HON provides ongoing support to fund teaching staff, resources and maintenance of the centre.

-This pre-school caters to approximately 60 children of shanty-dwellers in the vicinity.
+The centre is located in Angulana, in the southern outskirts of Colombo.
+It caters to approximately 60 children of shanty-dwellers in the vicinity.
 The children are given two meals as part of the program.
+The centre provides pre-school education as well as after-school care to primary school ‘graduates’ of the centre.
 The aim of the program is to encourage learning and prepare children and families for the discipline of attending school daily, as they come from backgrounds in which this is not the norm.
 It also ensures that young children are in a safe environment during the day so that their parents can earn a daily wage.

 The Christmas Gift Project

-*Some identifying information regarding the homes has been witheld for the protection of our kids.
+*Some identifying information regarding the homes has been witheld for the protection of our children.
 If you would like more detailed information about these projects, please contact us.